How can parents assist students with the process of their Financial Aid?

 How much financial aid will my child expect to receive?

-Determine how much aid the student may receive with the Financial Aid Estimation Calculator.
+Determine how much aid the student may receive.
 These are rough estimates, but they may help you in planning what the out-of-pocket expense could be.

 How do you apply for aid?